PrasantaBanerjee/E2E-Automation-JHInvestments/README.md

 This repository serves as a codebase for the Automation script developed for JH Investments (Boston-based Asset Management company).
 This is a reusable automation framework that blends together Selenium WebDriver, Java & TestNG.

-The framework incorporates design principles of POM (Page Object Model) which promotes designing a class for each page of the application.
+The framework incorporates design principles of POM (Page Object Model) which promotes designing a separate class for every single WebPage of the application.
 The primary advantage to using Page Objects is that when a component changes in the underlying application, it only needs to be changed in the Page object instead of each test.
 Each page object class serves as an object repository & ultimately helps to avoid code duplication & improves code maintainability & readability.

 Project Skeleton: